“The power of the unaided mind is highly overrated. Without external aids, deep, sustained reasoning is difficult.”

 - Project Notes: These are meta-level, organizational notes.
 They can used for both professional and personal projects, initiatives, goals, studies, etc. These notes often include lists, plans, to-do’s, personal reflections, and references to follow up on.
 It might be a process journal for initial drafting, planning, and thinking through.
 They often serve as a way to reflect about the work.
 The work itself is covered in actual writings, insight notes or elsewhere.
 For me project notes have a list of next actions and links at the top and a journal of progress below.

-- Structure Notes: Sometimes called Summary Notes, Outlines, Index Files and Theme, these notes often serve as an entry point into a specific topic or area.
-It might be an early draft too.
-It includes unsorted list of links to the various notes related to that topic or a more sorted outline format.
-These notes typically service as a high-level organizational tool and intermediary step between insight notes and a manuscript or creation.
-Depending on the project, they might also be combined with the project notes.
+- Summary Notes (aka Structure Notes): Sometimes called Outlines, Index Files and Theme notes, these kinds of notes serve as an entry point into a specific topic or area.
+It might be an early draft or a way to conceptualize how different pieces of knowledge fit together.
+It could include a raw unsorted list of links to the various notes related to that topic or, as I prefer, a more sorted, organized format.
+In general, these structure notes service as a high-level organizational tool making it easy to build up knowledge over time and an intermediary step between insight notes and a manuscript or other creation.
+Depending on the project or topic, a summary note might also be be a nice complement a project note showing you what you have and gaps that you may want to work on.

 - Collection (or “Collector”) Notes: These are random assortments of links, highlights, clippings, and quotes from books, articles and online material.
-I find that they are best kept separate to avoid polluting your organizational, learning and creation notes with unprocessed stuff.
+I find that they are best kept separate to avoid polluting these other notes with the unprocessed stuff.
 It is nice to have them available when you want to check a reference or find a specific quote from a book or article.
-These collected bits should not be the goal of your system.
+Frankly, as a long-time collector of notes rather than a taker of a notes, these collected bits should not be the goal of your system.

-With these note types, I’m now better at staying organized and at using certain notes towards their intended purpose.
+With these note types, I’m now better at staying organized and at using certain notes towards an intended purpose.
+This is better than what I previously had which was one mega note that mixed quotes, insights, reflections and collected study materials.

-For example, my reflection on a goal or project is best separated from the work like writing on that project.
+For example, my reflection on the process for a goal or project is best separated from the work itself, like learning notes or writing on that project.
 This is actually how writers like John Steinbeck worked.
-They had the book they were writing and a separate meta or process journal or letters to friends describing the effort and challenges of that project.
+They had the book they were writing and a separate meta or process journal as well as letters to friends describing the effort and challenges of that project.

 Similarly, it doesn’t make sense to mix my actual study notes with the meta-level note on the goal-striving related to those studies.
 Their roles are separate so it makes sense to split up the notes.